xarray-contrib/xarray-indexes/docs/builtin/pdmultiindex.md

 ### Create coordinates from a `pandas.MultiIndex`

-It is easy to wrap an existing `pandas.MultiIndex` object into a new Xarray Dataset or DataArray.
+It is easy to wrap an existing {py:class}`pandas.MultiIndex` object into a new Xarray Dataset or DataArray.

 ```{code-cell} python